NadimBLT/SBGM/README.md

 SepLogit_Fused is based on the seplogit approach and estimates the models in a joint way using the fused penalty.

 SepLogit_Datashared is based on the seplogit approach and estimates the models in a joint way using the DataShared method.

+See Illustr.R for a simple example illustrating the use of these functions.

 See https://arxiv.org/pdf/1709.10298.pdf for more details.
 ## Packages required